Racist dog whistle escalates to McCarthyism in Kansas attack on college diversity | Opinion - NewsBreak

 But it’s a distinction without much difference.

-First off, most of the names are listed in course catalogs or on the university websites, a throwback to when D, E and I were seen as essential goals of any public institution, and CRT was an obscure graduate-level study on how lingering racism affects governmental systems, not a dog whistle to be blown by political opportunists.
+First off, most of the names are listed in course catalogs or on the university websites, a throwback to when D, E and I were seen as essential goals of any public institution, and actual critical race theory was an obscure graduate-level study on how lingering racism affects governmental systems, not a dog whistle to be blown by political opportunists.

 Second, if you defund the programs, you get rid of the people in them — and the people that they attract to the state’s schools.